FAQ

 It is common to have some soreness and tenderness at the incision site for several days after the procedure.
 There also may be some bruising.
 Healing of the incision is usually complete within 7 to 14 days.
 Your doctor may place restrictions on lifting and activities for several weeks following your surgery to allow for complete healing.

-Can I use a body fat scale?
+Can I use a body fat scale with an ICD?

 Do I have to use remote monitoring?